MrBean355/discord-roons-bot/README.md

 ## Troubleshooting
 If you aren't hearing the sound effect in Discord, there are a few things to try:

-#### Discord Permissions
+#### Bot Offline In Discord
+This might mean that it is offline for maintenance.
+Check back a bit later and hopefully it will be online again.

+Please log an issue (on the "Issues" tab above) if the bot is down for an extended period of time.

+#### Bot Not Replying
 If the bot isn't replying to your commands, make sure that it has the correct Discord permissions to be able to **view and send** messages in your text channel.

+#### Bot Not Joining Voice Channel

-Similarly, if the bot is replying but not joining the voice channel, make sure that it has the correct Discord permissions to be able to **join and speak** in your voice channel.
+If the bot is replying but not joining the voice channel, make sure that it has the correct Discord permissions to be able to **join and speak** in your voice channel.

-#### Restart Dota
+#### Sound Effect Not Playing
-If you had Dota 2 open while creating the file, the game will ignore your file until it next starts up.
+- If you had Dota 2 open while creating the file, the game will ignore your file until it next starts up.

-#### Check your magic number
-Make sure you correctly inserted your magic number into the text file.
+- Make sure you correctly inserted your magic number into the text file.
 There should be double quotations around it.
 For example: line 10 in the text file should look similar to: `"token" "0088231z-ea6f-4af4-aa02-9d5e79cac2d6"` (substituted with your magic number).

 #### Something else?
 Carefully run through the setup instructions again.